rainbowcake/rainbowcake-templates/README.md

-### Architecture templates
+# Architecture templates

-This repository contains templates to easily create new screens in an application.
+This repository contains templates to generate boilerplate code for an Android application.

+### Screen template

+Creates a new screen: Fragment, ViewModel, View state, and Presenter.

 #### Installation

-Download the contents of this repository, and copy the *ArchitectureScreenTemplate* folder to the following path:
+Download the contents of this repository, and copy the `ArchitectureScreenTemplate` folder to the following path:

 ```
 <YOUR_INSTALL_PATH>\Android Studio\plugins\android\lib\templates\other